How To Make Grape Wine Without Yeast

 - Once you’ve let it sit for a week or 2, take a taste sample and see if it is to your liking, if not, leave it for a few more days.

 - Pour the wine into your choice of bottles and cork them up.
+Remember to sieve the skins from the wine if you didn't do so before transferring to the carboy.

 - Age the wine for at least a few weeks but preferably a few months to get some good tasting results.
 Make sure you store the bottles in a dark cold place with little to no sunlight for the best results.